christianjkroy/Circles/README.md

 # Circles

-A product within the **Connectify** ecosystem.
+A product within the hypothetical **Connectify** ecosystem.
 Circles matches small groups of students who share interests and books an activity for them, turning online compatibility into real-world friendships.

 ## Mission and Vision